Deviance (sociology): Michel Foucault

-Michel Foucault believed that torture had been phased out from modern society due to the dispersion of power; there was no need any more for the wrath of the state on a deviant individual.
-Rather, the modern state receives praise for its fairness and dispersion of power which, instead of controlling each individual, controls the mass.
+Michel Foucault believed that torture had been phased out from modern society due to the dispersion of power.

 He also theorized that institutions control people through the use of discipline.
 For example, the modern prison (more specifically the panopticon) is a template for these institutions because it controls its inmates by the perfect use of discipline.

 Foucault theorizes that, in a sense, the postmodern society is characterized by the lack of free will on the part of individuals.
 Institutions of knowledge, norms, and values, are simply in place to categorize and control humans.

 Biological theories of deviance

-Praveen Attri claims genetic reasons to be largely responsible for social deviance.
 The Italian school of criminology contends that biological factors may contribute to crime and deviance.
 Cesare Lombroso was among the first to research and develop the Theory of Biological Deviance which states that some people are genetically predisposed to criminal behavior.
 He believed that criminals were a product of earlier genetic forms.
 The main influence of his research was Charles Darwin and his Theory of Evolution.
 Lombroso theorized that people were born criminals or in other words, less evolved humans who were biologically more related to our more primitive and animalistic urges.
 From his research, Lombroso took Darwin's Theory and looked at primitive times himself in regards to deviant behaviors.
 He found that the skeletons that he studied mostly had low foreheads and protruding jaws.
 These characteristics resembled primitive beings such as Homo Neanderthalensis.
 He stated that little could be done to cure born criminals because their characteristics were biologically inherited.
 Over time, most of his research was disproved.
 His research was refuted by Pearson and Charles Goring.
 They discovered that Lombroso had not researched enough skeletons to make his research thorough enough.
 When Pearson and Goring researched skeletons on their own they tested many more and found that the bone structure had no relevance in deviant behavior.
 The statistical study that Charles Goring published on this research is called "The English Convict".